spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 - ensure that you are serving the Matrix Federation API (tcp/8448) with a certificate for `example.com` (not `matrix.example.com`!).
 Getting this certificate to the `matrix.example.com` server may be complicated.
 The playbook's automatic SSL obtaining/renewal flow will likely not work and you'll need to copy certificates around manually.
 See below.

-For more details on [how to configure the playbook to work with SRV delegation](howto-srv-server-delegation.md)
+For more details on how to configure the playbook to work with SRV delegation, take a look at this documentation: [Server Delegation via a DNS SRV record (advanced)](howto-srv-server-delegation.md)

 ### Obtaining certificates